-José Alejandro Luna Fandiño, Partner
+Alejandro Luna F., Partner

-Alejandro Luna joined Olivares in 1996 and became a partner in 2005.
-He is the Head of the Litigation & Regulatory practice group and Cochair of the Life Sciences & Pharmaceutical law and industry group.
+Alejandro Luna joined Olivares in 1996 and became a Partner in 2005.
+He is the Head of the Litigation & Regulatory practice group and Co-chair of the Life Sciences & Pharmaceutical law and industry group.
 Mr. Luna has been instrumental to the heart of Mexico's intellectual property legal system as an attorney, professor and lobbyist.

 Mr. Luna has participated in questioning the constitutionality of certain provisions of the Industrial Property Law and the Federal Copyright Law.
 He is also the sponsor of an important proposal to modify the system of litigation and enforcement of intellectual property rights in Mexico.
 Mr. Luna has spearheaded a 10-year litigation strategy that has incorporated regulation changes and lobbying, which has resulted in precedent for patent linkage regulations and life terms of pipeline patents in Mexico.
-This work has resulted in billions of US\$ of protected revenues for the R&D pharmaceutical industry in Mexico.
+This work has resulted in billions of USD of protected revenues for the R&D pharmaceutical industry in Mexico.
 As a result of his involvement, Mr. Luna has been selected as the delegate to represent AMIFF, the industry association for R&D pharmaceutical companies that do business in Mexico, in the Trans-Pacific Partnership negotiations.

 His commitment to just and fair law extends to his overall promise of client satisfaction; he lobbies to change the law to allow for proper patent protection and best serve his clients.
 Mr. Luna is also the author of several articles on patents, litigation and regulatory issues.
-He is a part-time professor at the Universidad Nacional Autonoma de México (UNAM).
+He is a part-time professor at the National Autonomous University of Mexico (UNAM).

-Professional qualifications: Bachelor Degree, Universidad Latinoamericana 1996, Mexico; four diplomas, Universidad Panamericana; IP LL.M., Franklin Pierce Law Center 2002, US.
+Professional qualifications: Universidad Latinoamericana, Juris Doctor, 1996; Franklin Pierce Law Center, LL.M., Intellectual Property Law, 2002; UNAM, Ph.D., 2020.

-Areas of practice: IP litigation; alternative dispute resolution; regulatory law; anti-piracy; anti-counterfeiting and enforcement.
+Areas of practice: IP litigation; alternative dispute resolution; regulatory law; anti-piracy; anti-counterfeiting; enforcement.
+Languages: English; Spanish.

-Languages: English and Spanish.